 We’re not imposing anything in the Starter Theme, so Bootstrap is not needed.
 Feel free!

-On the other hand, the default theme, built upon the Starter Theme foundations, will make use of Bootstrap 4.
+The default theme, built upon the Starter Theme foundations, will make use of Bootstrap 4.

 You might wonder why the Starter Theme is not simply using Bootstrap by default.
 That’s because the two themes have different purposes.

 The Starter Theme is built for developer, agencies, and all those who build a PrestaShop store from scratch.
 They can choose the framework they want, and should not feel constrained by our choices.
 They can add Bootstrap to the Starter Theme, but that’s their choice when tailoring a theme for a client.
 The audience of the Starter Theme is therefore much wider than that of Addons contributors.